 Dating.
-My girls are six and three.
+My girls are eight and five.
 Dating feels about as close as, I don’t know, a free trip to Italy.
 I know, I know – it goes so fast.
 I honest to goodness believe all of you more seasoned mama’s when you tell me, but at the moment I have given hardly a thought to my girls walking out the door on the arm of a boy.
 I can, however, tell you what I believe my own parents did well.
 I met my husband, Josh, when I was fourteen.
 We began dating when we were sixteen.
 I broke his heart.
 He broke mine.
 And when we were twenty-one, we walked down the aisle and said, “Yes,” to forever.
 He is still my man, and he still takes my breath away – not everyday – but it happens.
 When it comes down to it, we are best friends, and we are entirely committed to our relationship.

 So, how did we get here?
 How did we survive high school dating, not have sex before marriage, and end up having a reasonably healthy marriage?
 Here are my thoughts on the matter in no particular order: